Bloomington-Normal Office 309-452-0995

 During the patch test, we will apply strips of chambers/wells filled with potential allergens to your back.
 The

-wide variety of chemicals that you may find in cosmetics, fragrances, rubbers, metals, etc. to
+allergens are a wide variety of chemicals that you may find in cosmetics, fragrances, rubbers, metals, etc. to

 things that a person commonly touches.
 The chambers are attached to your skin by a weak adhesive tape.
 The